aws-samples/amazon-managed-service-for-apache-flink-examples/python/README.md

 ### Developing PyFlink on Apple Silicon macOS

 PyFlink version 1.15 has [known issues](https://issues.apache.org/jira/browse/FLINK-25188) on macOS machines using Apple Silicon chips (e.g. M1) due to Python dependencies.
-You cannot directly install the `apache-pyflink==1.15.4` library on the machine, directly.
-This makes challenging developing PyFlink 1.15 applications on Apple Silicon.
+You cannot install the `apache-pyflink==1.15.4` library on the machine, directly.
+This make it difficult to develop PyFlink 1.15 applications on Apple Silicon.

 A workaround is running the Python interpreter in a Docker container built for Intel architecture, and running it in the M1 machine using the Rosetta emulation.